-At the end of 2025 all rights to use most routes that are not on the official map of rights of way or list of roads maintained by the county council will be lost.
+Atsome point in the near future all rights to use most routes that are not on the official map of rights of way or list of roads maintained by the county council will be lost.
 The owner will be able block the route (for example if they want to build houses on the site).
 So a group of us from the Open Spaces Society, Mid Sussex Bridleways Group, Ramblers Association and other concerned organisations have started trying to get these routes put on the official map of rights of way in Sussex.
+Although the 2026 deadline to add paths has been withdrawn, a new deadline is likely to be set.

 Sometimes these routes have been out of use for many years and we need to do historical research.
 But often the routes at risk of closure have been in regular use by lots of people up to the present day.
 You may be surprised by many of the routes at risk.
 In these cases we need evidence to show that people have used the route for the at least the last 20 years as of right – without having a lease or legal agreement, or the special permission of the landowner.